-There is a job to do here, however, and the big corporation who owns this space wants you to snoop out any and all content violations and stamp it out with your banhammer.
+There is a job to do here, however, and the big corporation that owns this space wants you to snoop out any and all content violations and stamp them out with your banhammer.

-As Rachel puts it in her impressions piece, “Hypnospace Outlaw captures the transition from the fun space of online culture to a technological dystopia.
-The game doesn’t hold your hand as you try to solve its puzzles, and Tendershoot’s smart storytelling and wholesome humour will keep you hooked until the end.”
+As we say in our Hypnospace Outlaw impressions piece, “Hypnospace Outlaw captures the transition from the fun space of online culture to a technological dystopia.
+The game doesn’t hold your hand as you try to solve its puzzles, and Tendershoot’s smart storytelling and wholesome humor will keep you hooked until the end.”

 Thimbleweed Park plays out like your typical 90’s graphic adventure game and includes plenty of item-based puzzle solving.
 There are five different characters to switch between, but each has a ‘To Do’ list to keep you on track.

 The story is set in motion when a dead body is discovered near the titular Thimbleweed Park, which would be spooky enough if the town didn’t also boast such creepy locales as a haunted hotel, an abandoned circus, and a burnt-out pillow factory.
 Despite the spooks, the game is packed with a treasure trove of references to both The Secret of Monkey Island and its developer, LucasArts – making it nostalgic as it is retro.